 Bulletins also help people know what to expect during church.
 Including a brief order of service helps people understand your church’s rhythm, which is especially helpful for newcomers (and even more so if they’re unfamiliar with church in general)!

 Ready to create a church bulletin people will actually read?
-Follow these three easy steps to make your bulletin a resource that is packed with need-to-know information your congregation will value.
+Follow these three easy steps to have the best church bulletin design as a resource that is packed with need-to-know information your congregation will value.

 Step 1: Focus on the design